seannyD/DnD_Cymraeg/DND_SRD_CYM/Swynau/Naid_Niwl.md

 **Parhad:** Ar unwaith

+### Cyfieithiad Awtomatig

+Wedi'ch amgylchynu'n fyr gan niwl ariannaidd, rydych chi'n teleportio hyd at 30 troedfedd i le gwag y gallwch chi ei weld.

-Briefly surrounded by silvery mist, you teleport up to 30 feet to an unoccupied space that you can see.
+>  Briefly surrounded by silvery mist, you teleport up to 30 feet to an unoccupied space that you can see.